What Does a Fireman Do?

 Salary Info and Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the median annual salary earned by firefighters was $45,970 in May 2014.
-The employment of firefighters is expected to grow by seven percent between 2012 and 2022, per the BLS, which is slower than the national average of 11% for all occupations.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the median annual salary earned by firefighters was $49,620 in May 2018.
+The employment of firefighters is expected to grow by seven percent between 2016 and 2026, per the BLS, which is the same as the national average of 7% for all occupations.